ADHO/blackwell-companions/README.md

   - the TOC, at least, should probably be hardcoded
   - a build system for stamping out templating will be needed
   - this will result in better URLs, and make a fall-back search functionality easier
-  - note to self -- switch the DOM order of the TOC and the article
+  - switching the DOM order of the TOC and the article would improved SEO / accessibility
-  - would rank this as fairly important

 - redevelop some of the markup / css?